chihlinwei/ArgentinaSSP245/tutorials/tute4.md

 # Custom R functions

-We can use the same [ggplot](https://ggplot2.tidyverse.org/) wrap function to generate multi-panel plots.
+We use the same [ggplot](https://ggplot2.tidyverse.org/) wrap function to generate multi-panel plots.
 The custom plot function use the same four parameters, including:

 - r: A rasterbrick containing the data.
 - vt: A character vector of the new raster titles